mikenew01/rest-client-template/README.md

 ### Plugins

-Dillinger is currently extended with the following plugins.
-Instructions on how to use them in your own application are linked below.
+Rest-client-template is currently extended with the following plugins.

 | Plugin | README |
 | ------ | ------ |